Support starts here: your ultimate fundraising guide

 - Partner with a company that offers virtual fundraising opportunities, like Pampered Chef.

-- Offer a virtual class or workshop.
+- Offer a in-person or virtual class or workshop.

 - Get creative!